Markets

 Singapore has a strong financial system, low inflation, and a balanced export economy.
 The country also uses a unique policy to control inflation, which helps its currency remain strong.

-Singapore is considered a global financial and trading hub known for its strong institutions, , according to the International Monetary Fund.
+Singapore is considered a global financial and trading hub known for its strong institutions , according to the International Monetary Fund.

-Compare Today’s SGD Exchange Rate
+Compare Live SGD to USD Exchange Rate

 Japanese Yen is considered a safe-haven currency.

-Japan is one of the largest economies in the world, producing cars like Toyota, tech like Sony and machinery like Hitachi.
 Yen is considered a “safe-haven currency” because of its very stable government, strong financial system, low interest rates, and its holding of $1.4 trillion in foreign reserves, according to Reuters.

-Compare Today’s JPY Exchange Rate
+Compare Live JPY to USD Exchange Rate

 The South Korean Won is one of the most important Asian currencies.